anishsm7/deliveggie/README.md

 DeliVeggie.Services.Products will act as a microservice here

-ProductMdo : This is used for product data ProductManager : Manager class will fetch the data.
+ProductMdo : This is used for product data.<br/>
+ProductManager : Manager class will fetch the data.<br/>
-ProductRepository : Repository class will help to retrieve data from data base.
+ProductRepository : Repository class will help to retrieve data from data base.<br/>

 <b>Deployment</b>